Text Processing Storage

 TextProcessStorage

 Standardized SQLite storage that all text processing plugins should use.
-Defines the canonical schema for the text_jobs table with input hashing for traceability.
+Defines the canonical schema for the text_jobs table with input hashing for traceability and config-based caching.

 Schema: